 IRAs and other tax-deferred retirement accounts are not ideal for transferring wealth to the next generation because they carry a tax burden to beneficiaries—except spouses—when inherited.
 But as a charitable organization, the Foundation receives retirement assets tax-free to benefit Texas A&M as you wish.

 When you plan an IRA beneficiary gift, you can continue to use your account during your lifetime while knowing that your Texas A&M passions will later benefit.
-For more information, contact Angela Throne '03, senior director of gift planning operations, at the bottom of this page.
+For more information, contact Kevin Westerman '11, assistant vice president for planned giving, at the bottom of this page.